iGardening Logo Large Transparent Background

 In mixed borders, consider pairing mopheads with other flowering perennials and shrubs.
 Their large flower heads contrast beautifully with finer foliage plants, adding dimension and interest.
 Combining various heights and textures can create stunning visual displays throughout the growing season.

-Mophead hydrangeas are also excellent choices for creating secluded garden corners or woodland settings.
+Mophead hydrangeas are also excellent for creating secluded garden corners or woodland settings.
 Their ability to thrive in partial shade makes them perfect candidates for planting beneath taller trees, bringing life to shaded areas.

 Key Points to Remember: